phucho2306/RivePullToRefresh/README.md

 - A custom refresh indicator with Rive, Image, GIF...
 - Integrate rive quickly
 - Provides callbacks for the pull-to-refresh action:\
-	value when the client pulls down, pulls up.\
+	value when the client pulls down or pulls up.\
 	stop scrolling\
 	close header...
 - Customize\